-5. Students are responsible for paying all required MC tuition & fees and purchasing any required textbooks, materials and supplies associated with their registered course(s).
+5. Students are responsible for paying all required tuition & fees and purchasing any required textbooks, materials and supplies associated with their registered course(s).

 8. Earned college credit may be used to fulfill the credit requirement for the HS diploma, as outlined by the Maryland Department of Education (COMAR 13A.03.02.05).
-Principal’s approval must be obtained prior to the start of each semester.
+HS Principal’s approval must be obtained prior to the start of each semester.

-10. Students MUST submit an Early Placement Form with appropriate signatures for each semester they intend to take college courses.
+form with appropriate signatures for each semester they intend to take college courses.